 “The results from these studies provide the first direct evidence of a pathogenic role for IDO2 in driving B cell-mediated autoimmune disease,” Dr. Mandik-Nayak states.
 “Together, our data suggest that IDO2 is a potential new target molecule for the development of new therapies to treat RA and other autoantibody-mediated autoimmune diseases.”

 This work was supported by National Institute of Arthritis and Musculoskeletal and Skin Diseases/National Institutes of Health Grant 5-R01 AR057847 (to LM-N).

 Founded in 1927, the Lankenau Institute for Medical Research (LIMR) is an independent, nonprofit biomedical research center located in suburban Philadelphia on the campus of Lankenau Medical Center.
-Part of Main Line Health, LIMR is one of the few freestanding, hospital associated medical research centers in the United States.
-The faculty and staff at the Institute are dedicated to advancing an understanding of the causes of cancer, heart disease and diabetes.
+Part of Main Line Health, LIMR is one of the few freestanding, hospital associated medical research centers in the nation.
+The faculty and staff at the Institute are dedicated to advancing an understanding of the causes of cancer, heart disease, diabetes and autoimmune disorders.
 This information is used to help improve diagnosis and treatment of these diseases as well as find ways to prevent them.
 LIMR is also committed to extending the boundaries of human health and well-being through technology development and the training of the next generation of scientists and physicians.
-To learn about LIMR, visit www.limr.org.
+To learn about LIMR, visit limr.org.

 The content of this press release is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.